-The Discmania P2 is most popular disc for their company for a reason, it flies amazing!
+The Discmania P2 is the most popular disc for their company for a reason, it flies amazing!
 Being so sought after they mold this model in D-Line, P-Line, C-Line, G-Line, S-Line, Limited Editions & Signature Series!
 The Discmania P2 is a slightly overstable Putt & Approach disc which flies very straight.
 The stability of the P2 allows for aggressive shots into headwinds giving excellent distance.
 It was designed for professional players, but recreational/amateur Disc Golf players found the P2 just as useful on the courses.
-P-Line has always been the trusted way for Putting, but the disc is made in multiple plastics due to it's excellent approach capabilities.
+P-Line has always been the trusted way for Putting, but the disc is made in multiple plastics due to its excellent approach capabilities.

-Speed 2 | Glide 3 | Turn 0 | Fade 1 | PDGA Approved
+Speed: 2 | Glide: 3 | Turn: 0 | Fade: 1 | PDGA Approved

 Why is the Discmania P2 such a popular disc?
-It’s stability in flight provides great flying patterns every throw weather it’s from a beginner or an expert Disc Golfer.
+Its stability in flight provides great flying patterns every throw whether it’s from a beginner or an expert Disc Golfer.
 While it’s a very slow speed putter with only a rating of 2, so close to 1, which KWS Disc Golf would say, “It’s a brick!”, but it’s not.
 The speed is slightly higher however this slow speed makes the disc so manageable that you have complete control over it.

 Discmania has been systematically releasing discs and making it very easy for consumers to understand what they are buying.
 A P(Putter)2 is there 2nd disc they made and named it accordingly!
 They do the same for Mid-Range’s (M2), Fairway Drivers and Distance Drivers.
 They did throw a twist in the mix by making discs such as the P1X.
 The X stands for, “The X-Factor”.
 This page is not about that though it’s about the Discmania P2!